 Though, there is no lake anymore (some years ago it was filled to have more land for construction) and this part of the city looks completely different now.
 At least that’s what other travelers are saying.
 I can’t compare myself, because in April 2016 I traveled to Phnom Penh for the first time.

 Anyway there still are some cheap hotels at Lakeside.
 It attracts budget backpackers like us.
 And we got an impression that people enjoy being there.

 Cheap hotel room in Phnom Penh means 5-6$ for a double room with attached bathroom, fan and WiFi.
 Similar room with air conditioner will cost you starting from 10$ per night.

 We at the same time were happy to move away from that part of the city, because we didn’t like going through all these sketchy areas to get to our hotel.

 Do check out also Airbnb, if you want to stay in an apartment instead and live like a local in Phnom Penh!
-Register using my Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Register using my Airbnb link and you (same like I) will get a discount for your first booking.

 Few of the most interesting attractions of the capital of Cambodia are – Wat Phnom, Central Market, Phnom Penh Olympic Stadium, Russian Market and Royal Palace.

 If at about 7 PM you find yourself near The Independence Monument, go to Wat Bottom Park.
 There every evening youngsters gather together to dance.
 It may not sound too interesting, but trust me – it’s something really cool.
 As some of them are dancing really good.
 And as a result you feel like watching MTV music video live on the street.
 To see more dancing people go to Phnom Penh Olympic Stadium in the evening before sunrise.